Boundedness of moduli of varieties of general type: Abundance in families

 \begin{lemma} Let $\pi\colon\map X.U.$ be a projective morphism to a smooth variety $U$ and let $(X,\Delta)$ be log smooth over $U$.
 Suppose that the coefficients of $\Delta$ belong to $(0,1]\cap \mathbb{Q}$.

 If there is a closed point $0\in U$ such that the fibre $(X_0,\Delta_0)$ has a good minimal model then the restriction morphism

 is surjective for any $m\in\mathbb{N}$ such that $m\Delta$ is integral. \end{lemma} \begin{proof} \eqref{l_one} implies that we may assume that $m\geq 2$.
-Replacing $U$ by a finite cover we may assume that the strata of $\Delta$ have irreducible fibres over $U$.
+Replacing $U$ by a finite cover we may assume that $\pi$ is a contraction morphism and the strata of $\Delta$ have irreducible fibres over $U$.
 Since the result is local we may assume that $U$ is affine and so we want to show that the restriction map